Cancer

 To do this the cancer research theme works closely with patients, primary care professionals, cancer charities, researchers from other disciplines and institutions, NHS commissioners, diagnostics services and companies, and cancer care in the hospital setting.

-This multidisciplinary approach enables the team to use the most appropriate research methodologies to address pressing research questions that have arisen out of direct clinical care.
+This multidisciplinary and collaborative approach enables the team to use the most appropriate research methodologies to address pressing research questions that have arisen out of direct clinical care.

 Our work is organised into four themes: health records data, clinical studies, implementation science, and diagnostic reasoning.